 Instructor

-Finally, we look at the instructor presentation style.
+Finally, we look at the instructor's presentation style.
 This particular presentation style is one you will find very early on in your career with those more experienced than you are, taking this approach to teach (or instruct) the high level of complexity in this industry.
-The instructor presentation style will often use a logical order to support the ideas they are teaching or conveying to then break down in a simplified and easier to understand version of the same idea.2
+The instructor's presentation style will often use a logical order to support the ideas they are teaching or conveying to then break down into a simplified and easier-to-understand version of the same idea.2

 Watch

-The next video is a Ted Talk talking about different communication styles.
+The next video is a TED Talk about different communication styles.

 The next video is an explanation on how to give great presentations.